Charleston Pirate Tours

 "Student travelers will love sailing out to the horizon with Charleston Pirate Tours, led by guide Eric Lavender and his parrot, Captain Bob.
 Student tour groups hear the tales of how piracy affected the port of Charleston in the early 1700s."
 InSite on Student Travel, June 11, 2010

-Eric brings history alive and makes it fun for the kids.
+Eric brings history alive and makes it fun for the students.
 Of course, his authentic costume and Captain Bob, the big blue & gold macaw, immediately capture the attention and imagination of the children.

 The program, “Golden Age of Piracy” (1690-1730) explores how piracy impacted Charles Towne.
 It dispels the romantic myths and legends of pirate life and explores the difference between privateers and pirates.
 Eric also discusses the politics of piracy.
 Did you know that pirate ships operated as a democracy?
 Did you know that commerce between pirates and “legitimate” businessmen was an important part of Charles Towne’s early economy?